Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/csm-orc.md

     ```

 ## References
-For more detailed information about CSM-ORC, please refer to the official documentation :
+For more detailed information about CSM-ORC, please refer to the official documentation:

 - [Run Template Orchestrator](https://cosmo-tech.github.io/run-orchestrator/latest/)